ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 #### Long Note

-Here we can see a Long Note or just LN.
-A long note is the "Slider" in osu!mania.
-Using LNs are the best way to map long sounds in your song.
+The LN is the "Slider" in osu!mania.
+Using LNs are the best way to represent long sounds in your song.
 There are lot of ways to use a LN which I will explain in another part of this guide.

 ![Long Note](MT-Long_Note.jpg "Long Note")